ddmngz/ddmngz.github.io/content/_index.md

 I'm a junior at Columbia University studying computer science.
-I've been learning different fields of comptuer science since high school, from graphics, to full-stack webapp design, to artificial intelligence, but currently, I'm most interested in Systems Programming!
+I've been exploring different fields of comptuer science since high school, from graphics, to full-stack webapp design, to artificial intelligence, but currently, I'm most interested in Systems Programming!

 # Experience
 - Research Assistant at the Columbia University doing data analysis and LLM NLP Processing